-The Fund has elected to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.
+The Fund has elected and intends to qualify as a RIC for U.S. federal income tax purposes.
 As a RIC, the Fund generally will not be subject to U.S. federal income tax on any income that the Fund timely distributes to its shareholders from the Fund's tax earnings and profits.
 To qualify as a RIC, the Fund must, among other things, meet certain source-of-income and asset diversification requirements (as described below).
-In addition, in order to obtain RIC tax treatment, the Fund must distribute to its shareholders, for each taxable year, at least 90% of its "investment company taxable income," which is generally its net ordinary income plus the excess, if any, of realized net short-term capital gains over realized net long-term capital losses (the "Annual Distribution Requirement").
+In addition, the Fund generally must distribute to its shareholders, on a timely basis each year at least 90% of its "investment company taxable income," which is generally its net ordinary income plus the excess, if any, of realized net short-term capital gains over realized net long-term capital losses (the "Annual Distribution Requirement").